1banni/js-project/README.md

 This game will include the following features:
 - Drive around the map in go carts with WASD or other keys
 - Launch projectiles at opponent(s)
 - Perks located in random locations on the map;
 - Collision detection (projectiles colliding with go carts)

 Other functionality
 - This project will include instructions and a README.
 - Navigate the game menu, select settings, and start game
 - See meters or graphics that represent players' remaining health/lives
+- Player's ability to make sharp turns will vary with speed

 ## WireFrame
 ![Screenshot](Homepage.png)